brandonschabell/alphaflow/README.md

   Initially focused on **stocks & ETFs** with daily or intraday data, but built to extend to futures, forex, cryptocurrencies, and **options** in future releases.

 - **Performance-Oriented**
-  Planned **Rust** integration for speed-critical components (like indicator calculations on large datasets).
+  Planned message queue integration which will enable optimization of speed-critical components (like indicator calculations on large datasets).

 - **Extendable & Modular**
   - Swap out data sources (CSV, APIs, real-time feeds).
   - Plugin-style architecture for custom brokers, strategies, analytics, and risk management.
+  - Components are planned to be made language agnostic in a future release (v1).
   - A solid foundation for **live trading** integration in a future version (v1).

 - **Professional-Grade Analytics**